 Richard Barth was made CEO of the KIPP Foundation in December of 2005.
-Over the past eight years, he has overseen the significant growth of the network from 45 to 141 schools, dramatically expanded KIPP's leadership development programs, advocated for high performing charter schools on Capitol Hill, and secured more than $260 million in new, long-term philanthropic commitments, including more than $100 million from the federal government.
+Over the past nine years, he has overseen the significant growth of the network from 45 to 183 schools, dramatically expanded KIPP's leadership development programs, advocated for high performing charter schools on Capitol Hill, and secured more than $260 million in new, long-term philanthropic commitments, including more than $100 million from the federal government.

 Jack previously served as President and Chief Operating Officer of KIPP NYC, leading the strategy and business operations of KIPP's growing network of charter schools in New York City.
 Before joining KIPP, Jack was a principal at Levin Capital Strategies, where he invested in media and technology equities.
 He developed his deep interest in education while serving in general management, product management and business development roles at Kaplan and Pearson Education.
 Jack started his career working in law, policy and politics in Washington, D.C.
 He received a J.D., magna cum laude, from Harvard Law School and a B.A. in Political Science from the University of Wisconsin-Madison.
 Jack lives in New York City with his wife and three daughters.